getporter/porter/docs/content/docs/references/cli/copy.md

 ---
-title: "porter copy"
+title: 'porter copy'
-slug: porter_copy
+aliases:
-url: /cli/porter_copy/
+  - /cli/porter_copy/
 ---

 ## porter copy

 Copy a bundle

 ### Synopsis

 Copy a published bundle from one registry to another.
 Source bundle can be either a tagged reference or a digest reference.
 Destination can be either a registry, a registry/repository, or a fully tagged bundle reference.
 If the source bundle is a digest reference, destination must be a tagged reference.

 ```
 porter copy [flags]